awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/custom-animations.md

 # Custom Animations

-If the default effects do not suite your needs, you can define custom animations for your components :tada:
+If the included effects do not suite your needs, you can define custom animations for your components :tada:

 To do so, import the `Reveal` component and pass it a `keyframes` prop: